HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 2. Attributes that develop over time — Connections with other users in the network, activity or **behaviour** patterns (graph): suspect connection requests, lack of engagement.

-A set of human-curated words and phrases that violated Terms of Service and Community Guidelines.

 ### LinkedIn